 Once I was able to change my mental perception of what homeschooling truly was that’s when things got a lot smoother.

-The same mindset it takes to parent your child with the underlining foundation of wanting to love, nurture, provide for, train, and give wonderful experiences for your child is the same mindset needed to homeschool.
+The same mindset it takes to parent your child with the underlying foundation of wanting to love, nurture, provide for, train, and give wonderful experiences for your child is the same mindset needed to homeschool.

 As parents, we are confident in parenting or getting the parenting help we need in areas we are lacking in.
 Sure, we have our moments.
 But, we somehow find what we need to keep going.